amisteromid/BioAlgo/README.md

 # BioAlgo
-some of my bioinformatics algorithms
+Some bioinformatic algorithms with Python
+Tested with Rosalind.info